hexakon/brainfuck-game-of-life/README.md

 You can also check out `sample_input.txt` to get started.
 These inputs are to be copied and pasted into the website's input field directly, and the linebreaks will be read as spaces - this does not matter, as you can put any single character as separator.

 Another thing: The universe (playing field) is bordered by "permadead" cells, which are cells that always count as dead.
-This can save you some rows.
+This can probably save you a few rows and columns if you just want to run still lifes or oscillators.

 ### Output